-Hi, my name is Josh White to the realization that I did and I am a recent graduate want a career in health and of the Health and Physical fitness.
+and I am a recent graduate want a career in health and of the Health and Physical fitness.
 This led me to attend Education Degree at Mount Mount Royal University in Royal University in Calgary, 2017 and graduate in 2020!
 Alberta.
 I graduated on the During my time at Mount President's Honor Roll with a Royal University I was able to cumulative GPA of 3.96/4.0, receive President's Honor however, my academic jour- Roll, thousands of dollars in ney did not start out as suc- scholarships, and make valucessfully as it ended.
 Follow- able connections with my ing the completion of high professors and peers.
 Withschool, I attended a different out the help of the Qalipu university for Kinesiology.
-At Mi'kmaq First Nation's Eduthis point in my life I was not cation Program I would not academically mature enough have been able to find and to do well at post-secondary, pursue my true academic I found myself feeling lost, passions.
-The education proskipping classes, and thinking gram helped me to focus on without me?".
-After my first year of about the financial stressors university I decided to go to a that plague us all as students technical school for a degree and achieve academic sucate from Memorial University of Newfoundland and Labrador.
+At Mi'kmaq First Nation's Eduthis point in my life I was not cation Program I would not academically mature enough have been able to find and to do well at post-secondary. pursue my true academic I found myself feeling lost, passions.
+The education proskipping classes, and thinking gram helped me to focus on "Maybe university isn't for school without me?".
+After my first year of about the financial stressors university I decided to go to a that plague us all as students technical school for a degree and achieve academic sucin construction project man- cess. agement.
+At this point in my life I was still trying to find what I wanted to do as a career, and after two years I realized that construction project management was not the career path for me.
+I took a year off from school, worked full-time as a facility manager at a gym and came Hi, my name is Josh White to the realization that I did worrying

+Chelsea Mackey is a recent graduate from Memorial University of Newfoundland and Labrador.
 She has successfully completed her Bachelor of Arts with a major in English, and minor in Biology.
 Continuing her education, she will be studying Primary Elementary Education as a Second Degree with a certificate in STEM (science, technology, engineering, mathematics) in September 2020.
 Throughout her university career, Chelsea made time to volunteer with Girl Guides of Canada as well as with Crohn's and Colitis Gutsy Walk, Canada's largest community fundraiser for Crohns' disease and ulcerative colitis.
 At the same time, she was fortunate to have been hired on with a local interior decorating business, Madison Mackenzie Home, which she continues to work at today.
 Throughout her life, she has always had a passion for teaching children.
 Tutoring, teaching piano, running summer camps, and volunteering with Girl Guides of Canada has encouraged her to follow the path of teaching.
 She is looking forward to being apart of the teaching community and cannot wait to inspire students.